glenjoy99/COVID19/README.md

 # COVID19
-Python analysis of the ECDC COVID-19 dataset
+Statistical analysis of the ECDC COVID-19 dataset